nemmusu/domain-screenshoter/README.md

 - `-n`, `--max-requests`: Maximum number of requests to process before changing VPN.
 - `-t`, `--threads`: Number of threads to use for concurrent processing.
 - `--timeout`: Timeout (in seconds) for page loading in Selenium.
+- `--delay`: Delay (in seconds) before connecting to a new VPN after disconnecting the current one.
+Defaults to 0.

 ---